newtheatre/website/_content/get-involved.md

 ## Set Construction

-If you're interested in getting your hands on our hammers, drills, spanners or paints, our set construction team is the place for you.
+If you're interested in getting your hands on our hammers, spanners, or paints, our set construction team is the place for you.

 Don't worry if you've never done anything like it before, we can provide all the training you need.